 Here is a riff that I like to do on Vietnamese "bún" – one of the original meals in a bowl!
 This is a cold salad of vermicelli rice noodles, chicken, fresh herbs and vegetables, and a tangy rice vinegar dressing.

-Vermicelli noodles are now widely available at most grocery stores, or you can find them online.
-When shopping, make sure to get vermicelli noodles made with rice, not mung beans.
+Rice vermicelli noodles are now widely available at most grocery stores, or you can find them online.

 The two noodles look similar, but mung bean noodles tend to be sticky once cooked and are better suited to other dishes.
 Rice vermicelli separates into fine threads after cooking, which are easier to pick up with chopsticks or a fork.